 CLI Reference

 guava is the primary interface for working with Guava.
 It handles authentication, project scaffolding, local runs, deployment, phone number provisioning, conversation history, org management, outbound campaigns, and WebRTC widget codes.
-The Guava SDK is installed automatically as part of the project template.
+Projects can be written in Python or TypeScript/Node — the base image you pick determines the runtime.
+The Guava SDK is included in the project template.

 Quick reference